Traffic Coating vs. Concrete Slab Waterproofing Coating

 Why it’s necessary to do it?

-Moisture from below causing problems as the moisture that comes from above where concrete slabs are concerned.
-Water and and usually water vapor can rise up from an underlying concrete slab and cause the flooring to warp or lose adhesion.
+Moisture from below causes problems as the moisture that comes from above is where concrete slabs are concerned.
+Water and usually water vapor can rise up from an underlying concrete slab and cause the flooring to warp or lose adhesion.
 Seams typically become separated, air bubbles form and flooring or tile eventually buckle and could begin to grow mold and mildew.
 These problems originate from the underlying slab not being properly protected with a waterproofing sealant.

 A quality concrete coating system these moisture issues will be avoided.
 The right coatings will protect your slab and also enhance the aesthetic appeal of exposed surfaces.
 If you have a project in mind, please contact us.
 Our coating’s experts have the right experience in the specialty coatings industry to advise on the best waterproofing membrane products available today.

-IHC GROUP applied new traffic coating system to 75,000 sf of multi-story parking at the medical Kaiser Permanente on Romaine and La Brea West Hollywood.
+IHC GROUP applied a new traffic coating system to 75,000 sf of multi-story parking at the medical Kaiser Permanente on Romaine and La Brea West Hollywood.

 We performed caulking of all transitions, cracks, and expansion joints, and applied a heavy-duty Neogard deck coating system.
 Work was phased carefully to allow use of the parking deck as possible.